felipecao/plural-sucher/README.md

 ======

 - (DONE) lookup the term's plural
-- lookup the term's meaning
 - (DONE) put it online on cloud bees
 - (DONE) find a jenkins instance for it (cloudbees maybe?)
+- make decent tests using Spock
+- lookup the term's meaning